-1- A glance at the living of Shāfi‘ī
+1- A glance at the Life of Shāfi‘ī

 In terms of antiquity, Shāfi‘īyah is the third Sunni judicial school.
 Its founder is Abū ‘Abd Allāh Muhammad b.
 Idrīs, a jurist from the fourth generation of Successor jurists from Mecca.
 He is attributed to the Quraysh tribe, and was born in 150 A.H. in Gaza, Palestine.
 He started learning jurisprudence from Muslim b.
 Khālid al-Zanjī, and when he was only 14, Zanjī gave him permission to issue fatwa.
 He moved to Mecca at the age of 20, and studied under Mālik b.
 Anas.
 He stayed with Mālik for 9 years, until he died.
 Mālik used to praise him and gave him permission to issue fatwa.

 Shāfi‘ī proclaimed his new Jurisprudential sect by presenting the rules of deducing religious precepts, which was later entitled Uṣūl al-Fiqh.
-After that he went to Mecca, but in 195 A.H. returned Baghdad, meanwhile, he trained many students and authored “al-Risālah”, the first book concerning uṣūl al-fiqh.
+After that he went to Mecca, but in 195 A.H. returned to Baghdad, meanwhile, he trained many students and authored “al-Risālah”, the first book concerning uṣūl al-fiqh.
 The book includes subjects as: the Qur’an, Sunnah, abrogating and abrogated, weakness factors of ḥadīths, isolated tradition, ijmā‘ (consensus), qiyās (deductive analogy), ijtihād (interpretive reasoning), istiḥsān (juristic preference), and dissension.
 Muhammad b.
-Idrīs left for Egypt in 195 A.H. due to disseminate his new sect. in Egypt, Shāfi‘ī renewed his views that he had arranged in Iraq presenting in books of al-Risālah and al-Ḥujjah.
-He renewed al-Risālah and his new jurisprudential views, which were more credible and authentic in jurisprudence, were compiled in the book of al-Umm.
+Idrīs left for Egypt in 195 A.H. to disseminate his new sect. in Egypt, Shāfi‘ī renewed his views that he had arranged in Iraq presenting in books of al-Risālah and al-Ḥujjah.
+He rewrote al-Risālah and his new jurisprudential views, which were more credible and authentic in jurisprudence were compiled in a book called al-Umm.

 Shāfi‘ī authored many books, including: